 Many times, the joint owners do agree on the need for a sale but there are other disputes:

-- They may not agree on how and when to sell the property
+- They may disagree on how and when to sell the property

-- They may not agree on how the proceeds of the sale should be handled
+- They may disagree on how the proceeds of the sale should be handled